Use checklists to create a hygiene plan and monitor the implementation of the measures.

 The following general safety guidelines should be taken into account in the hygiene plan of a museum:

-Besides, guests and employees should be required to wear a mouth and nose protector to prevent accidental spread of the virus in the environment.
+Besides, guests and employees should be required to wear a mouth and nose protector to prevent the accidental spread of the virus in the environment.
 It has been shown that this measure helps to prevent airborne respiratory droplets from being transmitted to people and surfaces.

 An adapted cleaning and disinfection plan helps to limit the risk of spreading the COVID-19 pathogen.
 This plan will specify which areas and surfaces now require an increased cleaning interval.
 Museums should also make soap and hand disinfectant available in the facility for visitors and staff.
 In facilities with a high volume of visitors, short closures can be made to ensure regular cleaning and disinfection of surfaces with high contact.